WiBotic is changing the future of how robots recharge.

 There’s Nothing We Can’t Do

-The University of Washington has long fostered a culture of innovation — and in 2015 this was affirmed when Reuters ranked the UW as the most innovative public university in the world.
+The University of Washington has long fostered a culture of innovation – and in 2015 this was affirmed when Reuters ranked the UW as the most innovative public university in the world, a ranking that still stands!
 Playing a lead role in this success is UW ECE, which has a strong history of entrepreneurship.

 We believe that empowered students go on to illuminate possibilities and drive change throughout our country and all over the world.
 UW ECE’s ongoing innovation encouragement efforts have already yielded outstanding results.
-We’ve earned recognition as a leader in campus entrepreneurship with the second most engineering startups since 2009 — in 2015 alone, UW ECE reported 44 innovations, four start-up companies, 65 patents filed and 18 patents issued.
+We’ve earned recognition as a leader in campus entrepreneurship with the most startups of any UW department since 2009 – in 2015 alone, UW ECE reported 44 innovations, four start-up companies, 65 patents filed and 18 patents issued.

 CoMotion Presidential Innovation Fellows